-Aside from Classic Mode and World of Light (more on that later) playing quick matches against either the CPU or a friend in local multiplayer, exiting World of Light or even failing a Spirit Board match can trigger this.
+Aside from Classic Mode and World of Light (more on that later) playing quick matches against either the CPU or a friend in local multiplayer, exiting World of Light, or even failing a Spirit Board match can trigger a new fight.

 Start a Smash battle and set the stock to one, beat your opponent, and you’ll get to fight against a challenger.
 You can also play a bit with time, making for shorter matches if you K.O. the adversary fast enough.
 And let’s just say that no one’s going to judge you if you do a quick 1v1 match against yourself using both joy-cons separately, so you don’t have to worry about the CPU making things harder, but that’s up to you.

 Unlocking characters in Super Smash Bros.
 Ultimate through World of Light is a slow and challenging process.
 The map is huge and you have to get through several fights before you meet an unlockable character — and that’s without taking into account the several blockades that can only be passed with a certain trait or ability from a spirit.
-If you choose to go down this path, it’s gonna take a while, but do keep in mind what we mentioned earlier: do a few battles and then exit to the main menu.
+If you choose to unlock characters using this path, it’s going to take a while, but do keep in mind what we mentioned earlier: do a few battles and then exit to the main menu.
 There will likely be a challenger waiting for you.

 There are a few things that can make this process easier, though.
-Choosing the right spirits for each battle (divided in a rock-paper-scissors system of sorts) can save you from several moments of frustration, but remember that you can feed them with snacks (which are unlocked as loot after battles) in the main Spirits’ menu to level them up.
+Choosing the right spirits for each battle (divided in a rock-paper-scissors system of sorts) can save you from several moments of frustration.
+Just remember that you can feed them with snacks (which are unlocked as loot after battles) in the main Spirits’ menu to level them up.

-World of Light can be useful when you’re just starting out.
+For beginners, we recommend World of Light as a helpful component.
 The first battle is against Mario, but right after that, you’ll get the chance to fight Villager, Marth, or Sheik.
 You can only pick one, though, and the rest will be locked until you complete a dungeon or cross all the way from another path to reach them.
 If you are familiar with any of them, you can get yourself a main character in just a few battles.

 There might be a canonical reason why Kirby is the first character you’re able to use in World of Light, but it makes sense that this translates to other modes as well.
-In my experience, getting started in Super Smash Bros.
-Ultimate with Kirby really helped me last in battle.
-His basic attack while standing still, can deal a large number of punches consecutively.
+Assuming the character of Kirby in Super Smash Bros.
+Ultimate is an intelligent strategy that’ll boost your chances of survival.
+His basic attack while standing still can deal a large number of punches consecutively.
 If you manage to time it right, there’s a high chance of knocking your adversary off the map in no time.

-But that’s not all.
-Kirby has great recovery thanks to being able to jump up to six times, which is perfect to save yourself from falling.
+The advantages don’t stop there.
+Kirby’s agility helps get you out of many sticky situations as he has 6 chances to jump, eluding the perils of plummeting to his demise.
 You can combine this with a jump attack aimed at the ground (by default, this is done by pressing B and moving the stick down in mid-air), which will turn the fighter into a menacing block that can deal a huge amount of damage to anyone unfortunate enough to be underneath him.
-Lastly, remember that Kirby can consume a character and copy their ability, which can also give you some decent leverage.
+Finally, by devouring an opponent, Kirby also inherits their powers, which of course you can use to your advantage in various situations.